sernst/locusts/README.md

 as either a master or slave depending on whether or not the _--master-host_ flag is specified in a container's run execution call.

+The docker image is available in
+[Docker Hub](https://hub.docker.com/r/swernst/locusts/).
+You can pull the image with the command:

+    $ docker pull swernst/locusts:latest

 ## Master & Slave

 The optional _--master-host_ argument is used to specify that the container should be a slave and communicate with the master with the specified host.
 For example:

-    docker run -it --rm \
+    $ docker run -it --rm \
         -v ./scripts:/scripts \
         swernst/locusts \
         --master-host=127.0.0.1